PranavKhadpe/Detecting-usefulness-of-Yelp-Reviews/source/README.md

 These files are used for running the classifiers and observing the results

 Please note that LIWC features are proprietary.
 We have hence not included the code for their extraction.
-You need to obtain the license and extract the features for the reviews, and then store them in a file called 'input_par.csv' in the same order as the reviews.
+You need to obtain the license and extract the features for the reviews if your dataset is different, and then store them in a file called 'input_par.csv' in the same order as the reviews.
+You can use the LIWC features extracted for our randomly sampled and filtered dataset (clean_sample.json) found in the 'data' folder if you don't have the license and are willing to use our data.

 ## ManyClassifiers.py